Sharvika-S/SpiceHub/README.md

 ---

 ### 👨‍🍳 About Us
-Information about the restaurant's background, chefs, and story.
+Information about the restaurant's background.
 ![About Us](assets/webimages/about.png)

 ---